rkyv/rkyv/book_src/validation.md

 # Validation

-Validation can be enabled with the `bytecheck` feature.
-Validation leverages the [`bytecheck`](https://docs.rs/bytecheck) crate to perform archive validation, and allows the consumption of untrusted and malicious data.
+Validation can be enabled with the `bytecheck` feature, and leverages the [`bytecheck`](https://docs.rs/bytecheck) crate to perform archive validation.
+This allows the use of untrusted and malicious data.

 If the `bytecheck` feature is enabled, then rkyv will automatically derive [`CheckBytes`](https://docs.rs/bytecheck/latest/bytecheck/trait.CheckBytes.html) for your archived